FREQUENTLY ASKED QUESTIONS

 HOW MUCH DOES A MODULAR ADDITION COST?

 How much does a modular addition cost?
 There are some variables to consider which affect the cost of any addition. • Will it be two bedrooms and a bathroom or a master bedroom with master bath and two additional bedrooms with a shared second bathroom. • Pine stairs, or solid oak stairs? • Economy windows or Andersen windows? • Any specialty windows like oval, arch, springline or picture windows? • How about a second floor deck with a sliding glass door? • Linoleum bathroom flooring or ceramic tile? • Stain Master carpet or top-of-the-line Burlington? • Vinyl siding or cedar shakes? • Separate room air conditioners or central air with a heat pump? • Need an upgrade to 200 AMP electrical service? • Ceiling light, ceiling fan & light or chandelier in every room? • Separate hot water heater? • Cable TV, computer network and telephone jacks in every room?
 Typically builders are forced to give an instant ball park price, and reluctantly they give a price based on square footage.
 However that price is based on average building costs previously tabulated by past building accomplishments in addition to standard costs published by companies such as RS MEANS.
 However, the price per square foot varies as widely as there are home buyers with different home styles, tastes and budgets.
-In general, if you must have a price without measuring, drawing, or calculating, plan on $100 to $150 per sq foot.
 For a more personalized estimate based on your specific requirements call East Coast Dormer and speak with a design professional.

 MAKING SENSE OF DIFFERENT COSTS ESTIMATES.